JLX-01/JLX-01.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
 I'm Xiaoxuan Li.
-I received my B.Eng degree in Automation at Electrical Engineering, [Sichuan University](https://en.scu.edu.cn/), China.
+I received my B.Eng degree in Automation at College of Electrical Engineering, [Sichuan University](https://en.scu.edu.cn/), China.
 Here you will learn more about me, my journey and my passion for user experience research.
 Thank you for visiting!

 My research involves big data (especially in medical image and electronic health records) using Machine Learning and Deep Learning.
 I am broadly interested in Machine Learning, Deep Learning, Artificial Intelligence motivated by important applications.
 Also, I am interested human-computer interaction.
 I believe that interdisciplinary research approaches will continue to evolve and improve.